pletzer/python-oop-novice/_episodes/01-introduction.md

 {: .challenge}

-## What are classes, instances, members and methods
+## What are classes, instances, members and methods?

 >## Class
 > A _class_ is a type of object.
+It is the answer to the question "what is ...?"
+{: .callout}

+>## Instance
-We say that an object of a particular class is an _instance_ of that
+> We say that an object of a particular class is an _instance_ of that
 > class.
 To use a real world example, we could have a class `Handbag` that describes all types of handbags.
-{: .callout}

->## Instance
-> The one you're holding right now is an _instance_ of the `Handbag` class.
+The one you're holding right now is an _instance_ of the `Handbag` class.
 {: .callout}

 > ## Member